wighawag/hardhat-deploy/README.md

   const { diamond } = deployments;
   const { deployer, diamondAdmin } = await getNamedAccounts();
   await diamond.deploy("ADiamondContract", {
-    from: deployer,
+    from: diamondAdmin, // this need to be the diamondAdmin for upgrade
     owner: diamondAdmin,
     facets: ["NewFacet", "Facet2", "Facet3"]
   });
 };
 ```

-then the NewFactet will be deployed automatically if needed and then the diamondCut will cut Facet1 out and add NewFacet.
+Then the NewFactet will be deployed automatically if needed and then the diamondCut will cut Facet1 out and add NewFacet.

+Note that if the code for Facet2 and Facet3 changes, they will also be redeployed automatically and the diamondCuts will replace the existing facets with these new ones.

-Note that The Diamond contract's code is part of buidler-deploy and contains 3 built-in facet that can be remobed manually if desired.
+Note that The Diamond contract's code is part of buidler-deploy and contains 3 built-in facet that can be removed manually if desired.
-These facets are used for ownership, diamondCut and diamond loupe, The implementation is based on the reference implementation by Nick Mudge.
+These facets are used for ownership, diamondCut and diamond loupe.

+The implementation is based on the [reference implementation by Nick Mudge](https://github.com/mudgen/Diamond) with some small modification to allow ownership change, see code [here](solc_0.6/proxy/diamond)

 Like normal proxies you can also execute a function at the time of an upgrade.